 Telehealth’s current usage

-While this may be a new type of therapy for Building Blocks Therapy, it is not new to the therapy world.
+While this may be a new type of therapy for FUNdamentals and Building Blocks Therapy, it is not new to the therapy world.
 Many areas implement telehealth services regularly.
 Certain remote or rural school districts provide their speech and language services entirely thru online platforms.
 This ensures all children are having their goals met per their IEP or IFSP requirements.
 Read below to find out more about the efficacy of telehealth.

 Telepractice has been researched and found effective with a wide range of clients and disorders.
 These include but are not limited to articulation and language disorders (Wales, D., Skinner, L., et al., 2017), autism spectrum disorder (Sutherland R., Trembath D., et al., 2018), fluency disorders (Lewis, C., Packman, A., et al., 2008), and children with complex communication needs (Douglas et al., 2018).
 Additionally there is research promoting the effectiveness of telepractice when training parents/caregivers of children ages birth to three (Behl et al., 2017).